rhayek80/Technical_Assessment/README.md

 ________________________________________
 📦 Submission:
-Please submit your completed test within 48 hours to public git hub repo .Ensure all code runs correctly and is self-contained.
+Please submit your completed test within 48 hours to this public git hub repo:
+-  create a solution branch
+-  commit each part to a seperate folder
+-  make sure to add a proper documentation to each segment
+-  make a finl pull request
+-  Ensure all code runs correctly and is self-contained.